 As the receiver is part of the Logitech’s Unifying technology, you may not even need to plug in the receiver.
 I actually did not as my Comfort Wave keyboard also is Unifying-compliant and thus both devices were able to run off the same receiver with no issues.

-After testing the Lapdesk N600 for a period time, it really is impressive how big a difference a device like this can make to your day-to-day usage.
+After testing the Lapdesk N600 for a period of time, it really is impressive how big a difference a device like this can make to your day-to-day usage.
 In the past, I would balance my laptop on top of everything from a cushion to the top of our thighs and I thought this was good enough.
-When I've started using the N600, I quickly realized how much time I wasted worrying about the laptop overheating, keeping it balanced and not falling off my laps.
+When I’ve started using the N600, I quickly realized how much time I wasted worrying about the laptop overheating, keeping it balanced, and not falling off my lap.